Running for health: A cost benefit analysis

 - improved cardiovascular conditioning, endurance, and a decreased risk of cardiovascular disease

-- increases maximum oxygen uptake (increased stamina)
+- increased maximum oxygen uptake (increased stamina)

 - assists in weight control and improves body composition